digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/security.rst

 .. warning::
   Exercise caution when deleting a private key.
 You must ensure that the key is no longer in use and is not needed for decrypting or creating signatures for old messages.
-Therefore, you should only delete a key when the node was pruned for a timestamp that is later than the point in time when the key was deactivated.
+Therefore, you should only delete a key when the node has been pruned for a timestamp later than the point in time when the key was deactivated.
 This is especially crucial for sequencers in open networks.
 For example, if a participant lags in retrieving sequenced events, and the sequencer’s signing key is rolled, the old signing key must remain accessible to sign the events from before the key roll for lagging participants.
 Otherwise, deleting the key prematurely may cause irreversible issues for these